 Differences between textures are also a great way to create contrast in photography.
 You can combine rough with soft elements to give your image that extra punch.

 An easy way to do so is by using the background.
 If you are taking a photo of an element with a lot of texture, place it in front of a soft background.
 It can be a clear sky or a flat wall.

-Conceptual contrast is abstract and much more subjective than the previous ones because it is based on ideas.
+Conceptual contrast images are abstract and much more subjective.
+This is because these are based on ideas.